dmitro3/COiTON/README.md

 #### COiTON: The structure
 ![Screenshot from 2024-04-20 15-37-06](https://github.com/WebSculptor/decentralized-real-estate-trading-platform/assets/137540755/ba5823d1-2702-4895-9868-c7ca415e7d13)

-The schema includes fields for ERC20 and ERC721 tokens, which serve as our payment and trading mechanisms respectively .
+The schema includes fields for ERC20 and ERC721 tokens, which serve as our payment and trading mechanisms respectively.
 The ERC20 token is essential for tokenizing the system, requiring users to possess this token to participate in governance.
 On the other hand, the ERC721 token represents the NFT, as previously mentioned, which facilitates the conversion of listed real estate into NFTs.
 This allows users the flexibility to trade these NFTs, and due to the nature of ERC721,  users can  buy and sell shares of a single real estate NFT.

 #### COiTON User Flow
 ![Screenshot from 2024-05-04 09-15-39](https://github.com/WebSculptor/COiTON/assets/137540755/4f5089a6-e16a-4f10-811c-d889b0cdf20e)